pietvanzoen/piet.space/source/posts/2019-09-22-martins-triathlon.html.md

 ---

 On a surprisingly warm September Sunday morning I went to support my friend Martín doing a triathlon.
 I’m only just getting to the point where I can run a 5k, let alone a 750m swim, a 20km cycle **plus** a 5k.
-Martín and I went running together once and while he didn’t break a sweat on our 30 minute run, I came home pretty much drenched.
+Martín and I went running together once.
+At the end of the 30 minute run he hadn't broken a sweat.
+Whereas I came home drenched.
 Suffice it to say, Martín is an athlete and I (currently) am not.

 I captured some sounds from a spot about 10 meters before the finish line.
 The beep you can hear is the moment a runner crosses the finish line.

 The first part is the best audio I caught of runners passing by.
-The second part is the moment Martin completed his triathlon.
-You can hear myself and his wife cheering him on.
+The second part is the moment Martín completed his triathlon.
+You can hear his wife and me cheering him on.